Bolivia Expedition Itinerary

 Day 16

-We’ll either return to our country of origin or make the scenic drive from La Paz to the village of Pinaya (12,795 ft./3900 m), from which we will begin the three to four hour trek to Puente Roto, the base camp of Illimani.
-Donkeys will carry our food and equipment.
-Overnight at Puente Roto Camp (15,420 ft./4700 m).
+We’ll make the scenic drive through varied agricultural zones from La Paz to the village of Pinaya and further up to Puente Roto, the base camp of Illimani.
+Overnight at Puente Roto Camp (14750 ft / 4495 m).

 Day 17

-From Puente Roto, we’ll climb around five to six hours traversing gradually across the lower slopes of the mountain until a climb of the final rocky ridge brings us to Nido de Condores (The Condor’s Nest), our high camp.
+From Puente Roto, we’ll climb around five to six hours traversing gradually across the lower slopes of the mountain until a climb of the final exposed rocky ridge brings us to Nido de Condores (Condor’s Nest), our high camp.
 Porters will carry our gear and food, lightening our loads.
-Overnight at Nido de Condores Camp (18,045 ft./5500 m).
+Overnight at Nido de Condores Camp (18,045 ft / 5500 m).

 Day 18

 We’ll attempt the summit of Illimani (21,125 ft./6439 m).
 After threading our way along a spectacular airy snow ridge, we climb moderately steep slopes for several hours before reaching the scenic summit ridge, which we will follow to the highest point.
 The view from the summit of one of South America’s finest peaks is outstanding and a great reward to a strenuous and fantastic day of climbing.
-Overnight at Puente Roto Camp (15,420 ft./4700 m).
+Overnight at Puente Roto Camp (14,750 ft / 4495 m).

 Day 19

-We’ll descend from Puente Roto to the village of Pinaya and drive back to La Paz.
+We’ll descend by vehicle from Puente Roto to the village of Pinaya and back to La Paz.
 Overnight at hotel in La Paz (11,810 ft./3600 m).

 Day 20